-Bruin Card BruinCard is your University ID card.
-In addition, this card will serve as your library (310) 825-2336 card (when activated at the UCLA Library), your recreation facilities card, your bruincard@finance.ucla.edu debit card for purchases at UCLA food facilities and ASUCLA stores, and even as an AT&T calling and discount card.
+BruinCard is your University ID card.
+In addition, this card will serve as your library card (when activated at the UCLA Library), your recreation facilities card, your debit card for purchases at UCLA food facilities and ASUCLA stores, and even as an AT&T calling and discount card.
 To obtain your BruinCard, you'll need to take a valid form of identification (driver's license, passport, etc.) to the BruinCard Office located at 123 Kerckhoff Hall.
 The BruinCard office is open Monday through Friday from 9:00 am to 4:00 pm.